Dr John POTTER (1674-1747), Archbishop of Canterbury and descendants (passworded page)

 Unkown parents but sister of William PERCIVAL and another brother and sister

 3 John POTTER b~1740; d.1740 (both Blackburn LAN) bur.8Nov1740

 4 Hannah Ann Potter b.1761 ("Foreign Parts"); d.Q3 1844 (Richmond, Surrey)

 3 John Theophilus POTTER b.1Jul1752 (Dublin) [family Bible ] ; "native of Ireland" ,

 aka.
 John Theo POTTER (see signature below); Theo POTTER and Theophilus John POTTER .

 Unproven as son of John POTTER (1713-1770) although a number of genealogies list him as such.

-The best theory to date is that he could be an illegitimate son of Dean John Potter or more likely of his wayward brother Thomas Potter MP who did spend some time in Dublin including being eventually appointed Joint Vice-Treasurer of Ireland 1757, not to mention his history of fathering illegitimate children .
+The best theory to date is that he could be an illegitimate son of either Dean John Potter or more likely of his wayward brother Thomas Potter MP who did spend some time in Dublin including being eventually appointed Joint Vice-Treasurer of Ireland 1757, not to mention his history of fathering illegitimate children .

-Of intertest, there is an historical novel loosly based on the said John Theophilus Potter by P Watkins titled
+Of intertest, there is an historical novel loosly based on the said John Theophilus Potter by Patricia Watkins titled

 "The Wayward Gentleman: John Theophilus Potter & The Town of Haverfordwest - A biographical historical saga"